 There are two types of disability benefits available through the United States Social Security Administration (SSA).
 One is based on your work history (SSDI), the other is a need-based program (SSI).
 Both programs offer benefits for disabled individuals, but their eligibility requirements and levels of benefits are different.
-Attorney Samuel E. Earley can help you determine if you qualify for either or both programs.
+Georgia disability lawyer Samuel E. Earley can help you determine if you qualify for either or both programs.

 In order to qualify for Social Security Disability Insurance (SSDI), two basic areas are reviewed: your work history and your disabling condition(s).

 The Social Security Administration examines your work history for the type and duration of work.
 Basically, you must have a record of working and paying into Social Security at least five to ten years prior to becoming disabled.
 The longer you have worked and paid into the program, the better chance you have of gaining the highest benefits.